vinanrra/Docker-7DaysToDie/README.md

 | 4 | Update server TO LATEST_EXPERIMENTAL |
 | 5 | Update server TO LATEST_EXPERIMENTAL and start |
 | 6 | Backup server and STOP the container|

+ATTENTION:

+IF YOU UPDATE FROM STABLE TO EXPERIMENTAL OR VICE VERSA, REMEMBER TO BACKUP FIRST YOUR SERVER TO AVOID ANY ERRORS, and if you do not care about files atleast backup your */path/to/ServerFiles/sdtdserver.xml* yo save your server settings.

 ## User / Group Identifiers